New York City Announces Next Wave of Vision Zero to Make Streets Safer

 - School zone safety cameras — Speeding is unsafe anywhere in the five boroughs but school zones demand specific attention.
 Installing more cameras to catch speeders on the blocks that are often crowded with children offers an extra level of protection.

-The lawyers of Barasch & McGarry represent New Yorkers in a wide range of personal injury actions, including cases where motor vehicles injure pedestrians and bicycle riders.
+The lawyers of Barasch McGarry Salzman & Penson represent New Yorkers in a wide range of personal injury actions, including cases where motor vehicles injure pedestrians and bicycle riders.
 For a free initial consultation to discuss the type of legal relief that might be available, including reimbursement for medical bills and lost income, please call us at 888.746.8212 or contact us online.